 Picking binoculars for stargazing takes more than looking at the binocular’s magnification, though it’s important to consider.
 We also looked at the objective lens size in relation to the magnification so that there’s enough light to see in low light conditions.
 As we researched binoculars, we also considered the field of view, weight, and built-in features like a tripod adapter.
 Sometimes a model with lower magnification is actually a better choice because it has a wider field of view.
 And while tripods are great, not everyone wants to use them, so we considered how different binoculars would work for different types of users.

-The Best Binoculars: Reviews and Recommendations
+The Best Binoculars for Stargazing: Reviews and Recommendations

 Why They Made The Cut: These binoculars’ light weight and image stabilization make them ideal for stargazing, making them the best binoculars for stargazing and planets.